Playback of video uses the same controls described in Video Playback. There is an added Review Step feature that is exclusive to StopArm.

 Video Action Controls – Share Video, Download to VMS, Lock/Unlock Video, and Delete Video buttons.
 Refer to the Actions section for more information about using the Action Controls.

 Shows the current location of the vehicle when the stop arm video was recorded.
 The view can be zoomed in and out using the +/ - buttons on the map display.
-The movement of the vehicle icon on the mapvehicle icon correlates with the video during the playing of the video.
+The movement of the vehicle icon on the map correlates with the video during the playing of the video.

 Map Dialog Box